ChaseChimeric/ECE506Scheduler/README.md

   --fpga-manager=/sys/class/fpga_manager/fpga0/firmware \
   --fpga-real \
   --fpga-pr-gpio=569 \
-  --fpga-debug
+  --fpga-debug \
+  --mmio-probe=dma:0x40400000:0x1000 \
+  --mmio-probe-offset=dma:0x0 \
+  --mmio-probe-offset=dma:0x4 \
+  --mmio-probe-offset=dma:0x28
 ```

 Each attempt runs only `FpgaSlotAccelerator::prepare_static()` so the PS toggles the optional decouple GPIO, writes the static filename into `fpga_manager`, and stops.
+When you add one or more `--mmio-probe` entries the tool also mmaps `/dev/mem` and dumps the requested offsets, letting you quickly sanity-check that the static shell exposed the expected AXI register window.
 Watch `dmesg` in another terminal for the corresponding kernel success/error before moving on to partial bitstreams.